RememberOfLife/mirabel/README.md

 * how does the built in engine deliver its moves to the enginethread
 * how are options within the gamestate config window passed?
 * local docs / game rule window, per variant? images/graphic representations?
+* how to handle game notation window and past game states keeping? (definitely want to skip around in past states)

 # integration workflow